ur-tcs/programming-2-ex-0/README.md

     - programming-2-ex-1
     - ...
 ```
-* When we ask you to type and/or run a specific command (for instance, `git clone myProject`), we can directly give you the command or write it that way: ```$ git clone myProject`.
-The `$` symbol is called the prompt and isn’t part of the command.
-It’s a convention used to indicate that the following command should be executed in a terminal.
+* When we ask you to type and/or run a specific command (for instance, `git clone myProject`), we can directly give you the command or write it that way: ```$ git clone myProject```.
+The `$` symbol is called the prompt and is not part of the command.
+Writing a project is a convention used to indicate that the following command should be executed in a terminal.